kubeflow/community/wg-deployment/charter.md

 ### In scope

+#### Responsibilities

+- Provide a catalog of Kubeflow application manifests.
+- Provide tooling to deploy Kubeflow applications from the catalog.
+- Work with Application Owners and Platform Owners to make the integration and release process easier.

 #### Code, Binaries and Services

 - kfctl
+- Kubeflow Operator
+- Testing suite for application catalogs
-- kfdef for each platform
+- Infrastructure for testing application catalogs

 #### Cross-cutting and Externally Facing Processes

-- Cutting releases on both the manifests and kfctl repos
-- Qualifying a Kubeflow release for each platform
+##### With Application Owners
 - Co-ordinating with application OWNERs before a release to qualify application releases
+- Ensure application manifests are up to date with the latest changes.

+##### With Platform Owners
+- Ensure platform-specific deployment artifacts (manifests, KFDefs, kpt functions) are up-to-date.

 ### Out of scope

-- Maintaining or bug fixes to the individual applications themselves.
+- Maintaining or bug fixes to the individual applications catalogs or the applications.
+- Maintain or fix bugs in the platform specific distributions (KFDefs, kpt functions).

 ## Roles and Organization Management